FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Trial Effective Duration is a time quantity related to the non-recurring trial, by default equal to the Trial Duration.

 {::comment}

-    [MB81]: For the periodic/recurrences, does it cover only one recurrence or from start to last independent of in-between execution periods?
+    MB81: For the periodic/recurrences, does it cover only one recurrence or from start to last independent of in-between execution periods?

-    [VP]: Make sure Trial implies no recurrence.
+    VP: Make sure Trial implies no recurrence.

-    [MK]: Edited.
+    MK: Edited.
 BUT - Why do we need to state that.
 There is nothing in the text of Section 23 of RFC2544 and in above sections implying recurrences.
           Why then do we need to explicity say "no recurrence"?

 {:/comment}

 Discussion: